PPMTFPlus/PPMTFPlus/README.md

 PPMTFPlus repository is cloned in /opt folder.
 Files can be shared between a host system and the docker container by putting the files in /share folder.

-5. Run our code (NOTE: it may take one hour or so depending on the running environment).
+5. Run our code (it took about 15 minutes in our environment).
 ```
 $ cd opt/PPMTFPlus/
 $ chmod +x run_PPMTFPlus_PF.sh
 $ ./run_PPMTFPlus_PF.sh
 ```

-Then experimental results of PPMTF (alpha=200) in PF will be output in "data/PF/utilpriv_PPMTF_TK_SmplA1.csv".
+Then experimental results of PPMTF (alpha=200) in PF will be output in "data/PF/utilpriv_PPMTF_TK_SmplA1.csv" (note that this file is newly created after running our code).

 We plotted Figure 18 "PPMTF+" in our paper using this file, while changing the alpha parameter from 0.5 to 200.
 To see the figure, see "results/PF/utilpriv_PF.xlsx".
 To change the alpha parameter, see **Usage (3)**.

 # Usage

+NOTE: (1), (2), and (3) are for reproducing results in PF and can be run using Docker Files.
+(4) and (5) are for reproducing results in FS and are not covered by Docker Files.

 **(1) Install**